This is a procedure to remove your damaged knee joint and replace it with an artificial joint.

-You’ll usually be in hospital for around 2–4 days.
+You’ll be in hospital for around 3–5 days, and it usually takes 10–14 days for the wound to heal – but everyone heals differently.
 Most people make a good recovery and return to normal activities within 6 weeks.
-It can take around 6 to 12 months for your knee to fully recover.
+It can take around 9–12 months to fully recover from knee replacement surgery.

 When you’re back in your room, the nurse will keep checking on you to make sure you’re recovering well.
-Once the anaesthetic has worn off, you’ll be able to have something to eat and drink, and start moving your legs.
+Once the anaesthetic has worn off, you’ll be able to have something to eat and drink.

-While you’re in bed, you may have help with the circulation in your legs to prevent blood clots.
-This can include:
+You may have help with the circulation in your legs through:

-- Second and third day after surgery: An occupational therapist will give you some tips for getting on and off the bed, chair and toilet, as well as washing and dressing.
+- Second and third day after surgery: An occupational therapist will give you some tips for washing, dressing and getting on and off the bed, chair and toilet.
 The physiotherapist will help you transfer to crutches or a walking stick, before giving you some more exercises to increase your movement.